Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 Exploring Bucharest © Bogdan Suditu

-#2: Do Some Micro-Traveling In Your Own Part of the World
+#2: Do Some Micro-Traveling in Your Own Part of the World

 Remember that, to somebody else, visiting your hometown is traveling.
 Imagine their perspective and get out and really get to know your area.

-What you have to remember is that to somebody else, visiting your hometown is traveling.
-Try to imagine their perspective, get out and really get to know your area.
-I was lucky in this respect – since I came back to Perth with a German husband who’d never been here before, playing the tour guide was natural.
-I’ve got to know all about my home city and discovered all kinds of places I never knew about before.
-I also try to keep in touch more with the various local festivals and events that come our way, just like I’d do if I was still backpacking.
+I was lucky in this respect since I returned to Perth with a German husband who’d never been here before.
+So playing the tour guide was natural.
+I got to know all about my home city and discovered all kinds of places I never knew about before.
+I also try to keep in touch with the various local festivals and events that come our way, just like I’d do if I was still backpacking.

 #3: Do the Pre-Trip Research You Always Wanted to Do